polkadot-api/polkadot-api/packages/scale-ts/README.md

 Now, let's see how we can create a more complex function, like something for encoding and decoding the instances of our classes, even if those instances are more than mere setters/getters.
-Let's saythat we want to create a `ClassCodec` function that can be used like this:
+Let's say that we want to create a `ClassCodec` function that can be used like this:

 ```ts